mikke89/RmlUiDoc/pages/rml/events.md

 Note that this is the only time you prefix the event name with `on`{:.attr}; all other times an event is referenced, it is done so simply with its name.

+By default, the above binds the listener to the bubble phase.
+In some rare cases, one might instead want to bind the listener to the capture phase.
+In RmlUi, this can be done by appending `capture`{:.attr} to the attribute, as in `<button onclickcapture="load game">`.

 ### Events

 Below is a list of events and their associated event attributes.